kawanamiyuu/docker-centos-supervisord/README.md

-vagrant-docker
+docker-centos-supervisord
 ==============

-Docker with supervisord, httpd, sshd on Vagrant (not docker provider)
+Docker with supervisord, httpd, sshd on CentOS by Vagrant (not docker provider)

 ## Build and Run container